Mounting Tokyo 2020 postponement calls put pressure on defiant Olympic chiefs

 Athletes lashed out at IOC advice to continue training "as best they can", with Olympic pole vault champion Katerina Stefanidi accusing the body of "putting us in danger".

-"The IOC wants us to keep risking our health, our family's health and public health to train every day?" asked Stefanidi.
+"The IOC wants us to keep risking our health, our family's health and public health to train every day?" asked a perplexed Stefanidi.

 World champion fencer Race Imboden of the United States said on Twitter that he was "worried" about the prospect of the Olympics going ahead.